R-Zero: Self-Evolving Reasoning LLM from Zero Data: Analysis

 \section{Analysis}

 In this section, we conduct a series of in-depth analyses to better understand the behavior and effectiveness of our \method{} framework.
-To ensure consistency, all analytical experiments presented here were conducted on the Qwen3-4B-Base model, unless explicitly stated otherwise.
+To ensure consistency, all analytical experiments presented here are conducted on the Qwen3-4B-Base model, unless explicitly stated otherwise.
+Some additional analyses are shown in Appendix~\ref{app:one_model}.